-- Seminar participation, handing in problem sets, and quizzes 30%
+• Seminar participation, handing in problem sets, and guizzes 30%

 - Student presentations 10%

-- Mid-term exam 30%: date and Time TBA.
+- Mid-term exam 30%: date and Time TBA (about the end of week 7).

 - Final exam 30% date and Time TBA

 Problem sets

 Problem sets are mandatory and due one week after being given.
 Problem sets will be given throughout the course where appropriate and constitute an integral part of the final grade.
 Solutions to problem sets need to be uploaded on Google classroom.
 Make sure that your solutions are organized and clearly written.